heisfaithful/heisfaithful.github.io/_posts/2020-02-27-coronavirus.md

 ---
 layout: post
 title: A couple thoughts on the coronavirus, COVID-19
 date:   2020-02-27
 categories: current events
 author: David L. Mobley
 ---

+*Update March 11, 2020: The situation now appears [far more serious and I have an updated post on this](https://heisfaithful.github.io/current/events/2020/03/11/coronavirus2.html).**

 Folks are very concerned about the Coronavirus (COVID-19) epidemic.
 New diseases are scary, so I understand the concern, and certainly the possibility of a worldwide devastating epidemic of something like Ebola or similar can be terrifying.
 However, I wanted to pass on a couple of quick thoughts -- including the fact that this, so far, does not appear to be one of those epidemics that ought to be especially terrifying.